GonzaloAxelH/GonzaloAxelH/README.md

 ## About Me

-Hey My Name is Parth Patel, I am currently studying the seventh cycle at the national university of moquegua.
+Hey My Name is Gonzalo Axel Valdez, I am currently studying the seventh cycle at the national university of moquegua.

 <hr/>